CNES/cars/docs/source/configuration/input/running_cars_with_sensors_as_input.rst

             .. tab:: Image

                 The standard method for passing sensor images as inputs is to put only the path of the image.
-It works well with panchromatic images.

                 If the images are multi-band, CARS will automatically perform the matching steps on the first band (for example if the image is RGB, CARS will correlate on the red band).

-                However, CARS offers an advanced way to use images as inputs called **sensor loaders**.
-Sensor loaders can be useful in these cases :

-                 - A multi-band image is passed as input and you want to control which band is used for correlation
-                 - A multi-band image is passed as input and you want to control which bands are used in the output orthorectified image.
-                 - You want to concatenate several bands of a single image which are on separate files (for example a panchromatic image file and a RGB image file).

-                At the moment only two sensor loaders are available in CARS : “basic” and “pivot”.
-To use them you juste have to pass a dictionary for the "image" parameter, with the key "loader".

-                **Basic loader**

-                The basic loader is the simplest way to define an image.
-The basic loader is the one used by default when only a path is given.
-However, it is possible to use the basic loader with a dictionary :
+                It is possible to use a dictionary to define the no_data value of the image.

                 +----------------+-----------------------+--------+---------------+------------------+----------+
                 | Name           | Description           | Type   | Default value | Available values | Required |